New Media

 04/03/09

-This week Ross Dalziel joined us for his final LEGO®UP! session.
-The aim of this session was to round up the project by publishing our SketchUp models in to Google 3D Warehouse, along with our Bricksmith personalised Lego avatars http://humanfutures.fact.co.uk/blog/node/49.
+This week Ross Dalziel joined us for his final LEGO®UP! session. along with our Bricksmith personalised Lego avatars http://humanfutures.fact.co.uk/blog/node/49.

 We continued to work with SketchUp, and modified pre-existing building templates to make them individual, changing the structure and appearance of the buildings, adding windows, doors, and altering colours using the applications.

-When we had made the models look how we wanted, we then used our Bricksmith personalised Lego models from the previous week and imposed them on to the side of the buildings like billboards in our virtual cities.
-At the end of the session we uploaded these models on to the the Google SketchUp 3D Warehouse to share with other users, who can also use our models to build on to and create a whole new project, - and you can see our models by clicking on this link! http://sketchup.google.com/3dwarehouse/cldetails?mid=b37d145c0cc8f5556ed...
+When we had made the models look how we wanted, we then used our Bricksmith personalised Lego models from the previous week and imposed them on to the side of the buildings like billboards in our virtual cities. and you can see our models by clicking on this link!

 Another part of the session involved members of the group learning how to upload information on to the internet, and into this blog, here Kyle and Joshua have uploaded their views of the workshops: